nabuhant/CustomerSegmentation/README.md

 - This dataframe is then exported as csv and also stored in the Amazon RDS database.

-2) Secondly the same data frame obtained by encoding and cleaned from step 4 is subjected to the "Agglomerative Clustering" algorithm.
+ii.
+Secondly the same data frame obtained by encoding and cleaned from step 4 is subjected to the "Agglomerative Clustering" algorithm.

    - Using Dendrogram 2 clusters were calculated.

   ![Dendrograph](https://user-images.githubusercontent.com/96637236/181809658-65f315e8-6c74-4a5f-872a-48ce056bcc84.PNG)